Edd Mann Developer

 $ GIT_COMMITTER_DATE="`date -R`" git commit --date "`date -R`" # for both

-If on the other hand we wish to amend the last author commit you can execute the following, very similar command.
-I should warn you to be wary of running these next commands on a branch with commits that you have already pushed to a remote - due to Git’s hashing nature this will alter the SHA’s of all commits that come after the desired commit as well.
+If, on the other hand, we wish to amend the last author commit, we can execute the following similar command.
+I should warn you to be wary of running these commands on a branch with commits that have already been pushed to a remote, as Git’s hashing nature will alter the SHAs of all subsequent commits.

 $ git commit --amend --date "`date -R`" # include '-C HEAD' to bypass commit message editing

-Finally, to alter a previous commit by SHA reference hash, you can run the following command (altered from GitFaq).
+Finally, to alter a previous commit by its SHA reference hash, you can run the following command (adapted from GitFaq).

 $ git filter-branch --env-filter \